leob/feathers-next/README.md

 ## Using the app

-The home page of the app contains Login and Register links.
-Click on "Register", enter a user name and password of your choosing (choose anything you want, there are no restrictions yet) and click "Submit".
+The home page of the app contains "Login" and "Register" links.
+Click on "Register", enter a user name and password of your choosing (choose anything you want, there are no restrictions) and click "Submit".
 You are now registered, and logged in.

-Click on the other pages (```private``` and ```private-perm-required```) to see if they work.
+Click on the other links (```private``` and ```private-perm-required```) to see if they work.
 The ```private``` page demonstrates how to call a Feathers service which requires authentication (in the Feathers backend we've implemented a simple "counters" service which always returns the same set of data).

 To access the ```private-perm-required``` page, you need an "admin" user.
 Click ```Logout``` on the home page and then click ```Register```, and register a new user with the user name "admin".
 You should now be able to access the ```private-perm-required``` page.